Reggeditt/health-records-db/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse.inc for the awesome challenge
+we would like to thank microverse.inc for the awesome challenge

 <p align="right">(<a href="#readme-top">back to top</a>)</p>